ktrue/WU-History/README.md

 - Do the cache preloading on your site as documented above.
-- please note that I did not write, nor directly support Radomir's wxwugraphs scripts.
+- please note that I did not write, nor directly support Radomir's wxwugraphs/*.php scripts.
+I do provide support for the __WXDailyHistory.php__ which provides the CSV data needed for his scripts in wudata mode.

 ## Sample Month Output (in Saratoga template)